Medico-AIT-PBL/medico/README.md

 ### Goals
 We have to create a prototype that solves the issues mentioned above.
 Features:
-  • Patients' records must be maintained on the platform, sharing while referring to other government hospitals.
+  • Patients' records must be maintained on the platform, sharing while referring to other government hospitals. <br>
-  • The government hospitals must have a way to connect with other government hospitals.
+  • The government hospitals must have a way to connect with other government hospitals. <br>
-  • Referring patients to other government hospitals must be made seamless. • Make sure you add all features required to make the platform ready and easy to use in the real world.
+  • Referring patients to other government hospitals must be made seamless. • Make sure you add all features required to make the platform ready and easy to use in the real world. <br>

  ### Tech Stacks
   • HTML